CepBuch/ProduvarForCV/README.md

 *If you want to quickly look at the application, please, go to the last line of this note.*

 Russian (development) and Dutch (coordination and analytics) students worked on this project for Dutch company called Produvar.
-My role was to lead developers team, create design and create Android application.
+My role was to lead developers team, create design and create Android application(Kotlin).
 We've also developed iOS app, test API (according to provided documentation) and back-end.

 This is a copy of original repository with Android application that was sent to the client.